-Earthquakes are the result of sudden movement along faults within the Earth that releases stored up elastic strain energy in the form of seismic waves that propagate through the Earth and cause the ground surface to shake.
-Such movement on the faults is generally a response to long-term deformation and build-up of stress.
+Earthquakes are the result of sudden movement along faults within the Earth.
+The movement releases stored-up ‘elastic strain’ energy in the form of seismic waves, which propagate through the Earth and cause the ground surface to shake.
+Such movement on the faults is generally a response to long-term deformation and the buildup of stress.

 The structure of the Earth